thehamzarocks/brainylog/README.md

 You can also retrieve tasks in any given state:
 >$ brainyLog g t progress l bake cake

-Also, given a line, you can get 5 lines above and below it, including the line itself:
+Also, given a line, you can get lines above and below it, including the line itself:

->$ brainyLog g nm u 541763e0-e38d-4e10-9522-0e5212ced4b7 (using the line's uuid).
+>$ brainyLog g n 3
+Each line displayed would have a new positional number, overwriting the previous number mappings.

+If you want to keep the current number mapping, you can display these lines without the metadata:
->$ brainyLog g n 3 (using the line's temporary positional number - be careful, we haven't specified nm here, so it would display the metadata for these lines also).
+>$ brainyLog g n 3 nm

 You can also process tasks, moving them to a different state:
 >$ brainyLog t t complete n 5

+And retrieve tasks by state:
+>$ brainyLog g t progress

+Or simply all tasks:
+>$ brainyLog g t allTasks

+You can delete any logs entered by accident:
+>$ brainyLog d n 3

+Find the complete documentation here:

 ## Local Setup